 Winter can be a magical time for many.
 There's the fresh fallen snow and the dazzling icicles, as well as the fun and merriment of holidays, vacations, and snow days.
-But for many moms, especially ones with very new babies, winter also represents a hazardous minefield of fevers, viral infections, and runny noses.
+But for many moms, especially ones with very new babies, winter also represents a multitude of seasonal wellness challenges .
 The good news is that with a few dietary and lifestyle modifications, moms can defend themselves and their brood from the onslaught of germs.

 1. Eat less (or no) sugar.

 The holidays have come and gone, and many will have indulged in their fair share of sweets, treats, and decadent eats.
 But all of that sugar can actually work against the immune system by suppressing its ability to actively fight off viral infections.
 Even if you're not the New Year's resolutions kind of person, deciding to reduce your (and your kids") sugar intake until the spring will help to prevent long-lasting colds that never seem to go away, as well as other pesky viral impostors.
 Plus it has the added benefit of contributing to weight loss if you're still trying to shed any of that stubborn baby weight.

 People naturally consume less fruit during the winter since it isn't in season, but also because we tend to crave comfort foods which are generally rich in fats and starchy carbs.
 There's nothing wrong with giving into those comfort food callings, but adding in regular amounts of fresh fruits, especially oranges, apples, and lemons, can dramatically increase the bioavailable vitamin C that your body receives.
 If you want an even greater boost, or you're sick, taking a vitamin C supplement with your fruit will increase the nutrient absorption.